2008–09 Ukrainian Premier League: Stadiums

 FC Kharkiv played in Sumy, because Dynamo Stadium in Kharkiv which was recently bought by the club requires major renovations.
 The club returned to their home ground in April for their 24th Round game against Tavriya.
 Arsenal Kyiv, who also has a chronic problem with obtaining its own home ground, shared three stadiums in the first half of the season.
 Initially allowed to play at Lobanovsky Dynamo Stadium, Arsenal was forced to seek another home venue during its times financial hardship.
 Arsenal was spotted by Obolon Kyiv that let the club utilize the Obolon Stadium.
 As the problem continues to be unresolved with Arsenal's home field, they could possibly relocate from Kyiv, with some speculations of moving to Sumy Oblast.

 Dnipro Dnipropetrovsk has moved this season to the newly built Dnipro Stadium, but still played some of its games at Stadium Meteor on occasion.
 Also Shakhtar Donetsk plans to move to the newly built Donbass Arena once it is completely built.
-FC Chornomorets Odessa, due to renovations at Chornomorets Stadium played its games in the second half of the season at Spartak Stadium.
+FC Chornomorets Odesa, due to renovations at Chornomorets Stadium played its games in the second half of the season at Spartak Stadium.

 Newly promoted FC Lviv decided to use Ukraina Stadium expecting to attract extra fans in Lviv.
 However, economic factors as well as poor performances and lack of support in the area the club decided after the winter break to return to their original home ground Kniazha Arena in Dobromyl.
 After one home game in atrocious conditions in early spring which damaged the pitch the club was forced to look to other venues (including Avanhard Stadium in Lutsk and Bannikov Stadium in Kyiv).
 Late in April FC Lviv returned for home fixtures at Kniazha Arena.